Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 Turn Planning into Operational Discipline

-And perhaps most importantly, planning needs to connect to governance.
+Perhaps most importantly, planning needs to connect to governance.
 Executives want to know that planning will reduce firefighting, not create more of it.
 Showing how standardized processes and consistent assumptions create discipline across the operation helps leaders understand why they should reinforce the plan internally.

 When workforce planning is communicated this way, it stops being a technical exercise.
 It becomes a tool leaders use to steer the organization with confidence.